huggingface/blog/fine-tune-sentence-transformers-v3.md

 Sentence Transformers v3.0 released today: the biggest [Sentence Transformers](https://sbert.net/) update since the inception of the project.
 Alongside many smaller changes, the main change is a new training approach.
 In this blogpost, I'll be showing you how to use it to train/finetune Sentence Transformer models to improve their performance on specific tasks.

-Finetuning Sentence Transformers now involves several components, including datasets, loss functions, training arguments, evaluators, and the trainer itself.
+Finetuning Sentence Transformers now involves several components, including datasets, loss functions, training arguments, evaluators, and the new trainer itself.
 I'll go through each of these components in detail and provide examples of how to use them to train effective models.

 ## Why Finetune?